baardbaard/beacon/README.md

-# goodstart
+# Beacon
-WordPress plugin that adds a widget to the WP dashboard to help new users
+Beacon is a WordPress plugin that adds a widget to the WP dashboard to help new users.